Leadership, Negotiation Techniques - Online (Full Class)

 - The last 3 days of class, all students will be presenting learnings from a Book of the Bibliography available on Campus.

-All exercises will be done and delivered in class.
+Exercises will be delivered on a daily bases.
 Each exercise has the same value.
 The Book Presentation is mandatory to be able to pass the class.

 Links and references